-Therefore, one of the key effects of prolonged training with the Training Mask is the adaptation of the respiratory center to higher CO2 and slower/easier breathing at rest.
+Therefore, one of the key effects of prolonged training with the Training Mask (it is often called "running mask") is the adaptation of the respiratory center to higher CO2 and slower/easier breathing at rest.
 This leads to improved-oxygen transport due to CO2-vasodilation and the Bohr effect (more effective release of O2 in cells).

 This effect of correct physical exercise is manifested in increased next-day body-oxygen content, which can be measured using a simple body-oxygen test.
 (Note the image on the left since most people believe that breathing more air improves brain- and body-O2 content).

-One of the key factors that makes the Training Mask effective is its increased dead volume (see the image for more details).
+One of the key factors that make the Training Mask effective is its increased dead volume (see the image for numbers).

 This large dead volume makes the Elevation Training Mask 2.0 similar to the Frolov device, Samozdrav, and Amazing DIY breathing device, which are used at rest for breathing exercises.
 Many people can do breathing exercises while walking (and often with better results).
 However, the Training Mask presents nearly an ideal method to combine most effective breathing exercises with physical activity for better health and higher-body O2 and VO2max.
 Therefore, when they say that the mask only simulates high altitude training, do not believe that.

-How to increase positive effects of the Training Mask?
+How to increase positive effects of the Training Mask (running experience)

 One can greatly amplify the positive effects of the High Altitude Training Mask, if he or she combines exercise done with the Training Mask with lifestyle changes that increase body-O2 content (see Learning Section).
 Note that most people can effectively use this mask during cardio exercise only when they get over 20 seconds for the body-oxygen test.
 Breathing control during exercise and more flexibility (using different resistances) is possible when one has over 25-30 seconds for the body-O2 test.